LucasEduardoSS/lucaseduardoss/README.md

 ## Hi

-Welcome to my profile, here y'll find some of what i've been studing for the past few years, like personal projects, notes from coursers and graduation classes.
-I'm curretly a computer engineering student at UNINTER and i aim to become a computer systems enginner.
+Welcome, here y'll find some of what i've been studing for the past few years, like personal projects, notes from coursers and graduation classes.

 ---
 > Math is the language of the universe.
 So the more equations you know, the more you can converse with the universe.